Getting Started With Your Odoo Server

 After the reset, sign in with the password we send, then change it from** Account → Change Panel Password** to something only you know.

-Cloning an Instance
+MFew readersCreating an Odoo Instance

 Creating an Odoo Instance